Cider press. Own cider production business. How to make cider carbonated

 Concepts of the future

-For all the futuristic nature of the project, it is also impossible to call TF-X a simple “flight of fancy”: obviously, its creators are determined to finish what they started.
-And more recently, the developer and founder of Google Larry Page invested $ 100 million in the creation of this car.
-So the project has every chance for development.
+Despite all the futuristic nature of the project, it’s also impossible to call TF-X a simple “flight of fancy”: obviously its creators are determined to finish what they started.
+And recently, developer and Google founder Larry Page invested $100 million in the creation of this car.
+So the project has every chance of development.

-Ordinary cars will go into oblivion?
+Will ordinary cars go into oblivion?

 Ecology.
 When taking off, a “winged” car spends an incredible amount of fuel.
-So you certainly can’t call it green.
-In our time, when automakers are trying to make vehicles as green as possible, the idea of \u200b\u200ba “gluttonous” flying car looks like complete absurdity.
-Such machines will be able to become widespread only when the aircraft switch to other fuels that do not harm the environment.
+So you certainly can’t call it environmentally friendly.
+Nowadays, when automakers are trying to create vehicles as environmentally friendly as possible, the idea of a “gluttonous” flying car looks like complete absurdity.
+Such machines will be able to become widespread only when aircraft switch to other fuels that do not harm the environment.

-* Calculations use average data for Russia
+* The calculations use average data for Russia

-Raw material for cider production
+Raw materials for cider production

 Earn up to

-2019 trend.
-Intelligent entertainment business.
+Trend 2019.
+Intellectual business in the field of entertainment.
 Minimum investment.
 No additional deductions or payments.
 Turnkey training.

-In our country, according to technological instructions from Soviet times, it is recommended to use apples of zoned varieties for the production of ciders, harvested at the stage of technical maturity with a titratable acidity of at least 7 g per cubic meter. dm.
+In our country, according to technological instructions from Soviet times, for the production of cider it is recommended to use apples of zoned varieties, harvested at the stage of technical maturity with a titratable acidity of at least 7 g per cubic meter. dm.
 Preference is given to autumn-winter varieties.
-In particular, from the varieties of apples that grow on the territory of our country, you can use Borovinka, Antonovka, Doneshta, Grushovka, Umanskoye winter, Renet Paper for making cider.
-At the same time, apples should be sweet, juicy and always ripe.
+In particular, among the apple varieties that grow in our country, Borovinka, Antonovka, Doneshta, Grushovka, Umanskoe Zimneye, and Renet Bumazhny can be used to make cider.
+The apples should be sweet, juicy and always ripe.
 It is not forbidden (and even, on the contrary, recommended) to mix different varieties of apples, which gives the cider a more harmonious taste.
-There are four types of apple juice - fragrant, astringent, sour and neutral.
+There are four types of apple juice: aromatic, astringent, sour and neutral.
 Mixing these types of juices in various proportions gives the drink a special taste.
 Cider can be made not only from apples, but also from pears.
-Such cider is called "perry", prepared from the fermented juice of a pear with a high sugar content.
+This cider is called “perry” and is made from fermented pear juice with a high sugar content.
 Perry is especially popular in France, Spain and the UK.

 Cider production technology

-Ready-made ideas for your business
+Ready ideas for your business

-Ready-made ideas for your business
+Ready ideas for your business

-Ready-made ideas for your business
+Ready ideas for your business

 Sysoeva Lilia